 I don’t know whether Bertil Hörberg is feeling lucky or not, but I’m sure the main character in his Wild West adventure is glad to finally be on the PC after being in a mobile-exclusive game.
 But is this trip back to when guns did the talking worth taking or is being a gunslinger not all it’s cracked up to be?

-Unlike the deep plot that drives certain westerns, Gunman Clive is far more run’n’gun than a complicated story: At its core, it’s another damsel-in-distress scenario but don’t cast it aside because of that, since the action more than makes up for what the plot lacks.
-Each stage feels just different enough to keep things fresh without straying too far from the path, and the unique art style combined with the music (which is different in each level), aid in creating the illusion of actually being in the 19th century.
-As long the immersion factor is high in a wild west game, who needs a deep involving story?
+Unlike the deep plot that drives certain Westerns, Gunman Clive is far more run’n’gun than a complicated story: At its core, it’s another damsel-in-distress scenario but don’t cast it aside because of that, since the action more than makes up for what the plot lacks.
+Each stage feels just different enough to keep things fresh without straying too far from the path, and the unique art style combined with the music (which is different in each level), aids in creating the illusion of actually being in the 19th century.
+As long the immersion factor is high in a Wild West game, who needs a deep involving story?
 Chances are it would get in the way of shooting them bad guys anyway!

 In case I wasn’t being clear enough: Buy this game the second you’re done reading this review.
 It’s reasonably priced and available on both Desura and GamersGate for PC (the version reviewed).
 Those who prefer mobile gaming can pick it up on iTunes (iOS) or Google Play (Android) instead.